Date visited: 10/15/2022

 Date visited: 12/18/2022

 This is a town park with a short paved walking path, athletic fields, and some open space for just sitting on the grass and relaxing.
-The hill overlooks the town beach, situated at the mouth of the Warren River, as it opens out into Narragansett Bay.
+The hill overlooks the Warren Town Beach, situated at the mouth of the Warren River, as it opens out into Narragansett Bay.
 We arrived via a connecting trail from the East Bay Bike Path.
-It was a chilly December day, but there were still sailboats out in the water.
-Mandy tried to walk out into the water, but I had to stop her because it was too cold for that!

 Date visited: 9/14/2023